 An example of such a commonly used index for materials is the Higg Materials Sustainability Index (Higg MSI).
 This tool was developed by the Sustainable Apparel Coalition (SAC) to give the industry a standardized measurement of the environmental impacts of different textile types in the manufacture of clothing.
 It includes data on the Global Warming Potential, Nutrient Pollution in Water (Eutrophication), Water Scarcity, Fossil Fuel Depletion and Chemistry.

-The SAC and this index was initiated by Patagonia along with other major fast fashion and athleisure brands like Nike and are currently funded, trusted and used by many big corporations like H&M Group (H&M, Weekday, Arket, etc.), C&A, De Bijenkorf, Eileen Fisher, G-Star, Guess, ASOS, Zalando, Inditex (Zara, Mango, Massimo Dutti, etc.), M&S, Nike, Adidas, Patagonia, NEXT, Tesco, WE and Zalando among many other of the largest retail brands.
+The SAC and this index was initiated by Patagonia along with other major fast fashion and athleisure brands like Nike and are currently funded, trusted and used by many big corporations like H&M Group (H&M, Weekday, Arket, etc.), C&A, De Bijenkorf, Eileen Fisher, G-Star, Guess, ASOS, Zalando, Inditex (Zara, Massimo Dutti, Bershka etc.), Mango, M&S, Nike, Adidas, Patagonia, NEXT, Tesco, WE and Zalando among many other of the largest retail brands.
 Needless to say it’s the lobby of the large retail chains.
 Some of these companies base their communication on their sustainability of of this information.
 However, recently the Higg Index has been under fire for greenwashing and spreading false information.

 That’s why the Norwegian Consumer Authority now bans Higg-backed marketing claims (Source: Apparal Insider) and is imposing sanctions on the SAC.
 The Norwegian Consumer Authority also states they warned H&M. The New York Times also came out with a critical article about the Higg Index, stating that “It strongly favors synthetic materials made from fossil fuels over natural ones like cotton, wool or leather.”